vospennikov/ClusterMap/README.md

 ### Removing Annotations

 To remove annotations, you can call `remove(annotation:)`.
-However the annotations will still display until you call `reload()`.
+However, the annotations will still display until you call `reload()`.

 ```swift
 manager.remove(annotation)
 ```

-In the case that `shouldRemoveInvisibleAnnotations` is set to `false`, annotations that have been removed may still appear on map until calling `reload()` on visible region.
+If `shouldRemoveInvisibleAnnotations` is set to `false`, annotations that have been removed may still appear on the map until calling `reload()` on the visible region.

 ### Reloading Annotations

-Implement the map view’s `mapView(_:regionDidChangeAnimated:)` delegate method to reload the `ClusterManager` when the region changes.
+Implement the map view's `mapView(_:regionDidChangeAnimated:)` delegate method to reload the `ClusterManager` when the region changes.

 ```swift
 func mapView(_ mapView: MKMapView, regionDidChangeAnimated animated: Bool) {